-3% annual rental rate increase, 3% increase in operating expenses and estimated occupancy of 87% for the Project over the 5-year projection period.
+Since operating expenses must be paid in order for the Project to be operated, the transaction has been analyzed on a net revenue basis, comparable to any other housing project.
+Projected net revenues of the Project are expected to grow from \$3,377,336 in Fiscal Year 2016-17 to \$4,055,608 in Fiscal Year 2020-21, with resulting debt service coverage of 1.20 for the entire period.
+The projected net revenues are based upon a 3% annual rental rate increase, 3% increase in operating expenses and estimated occupancy of 87% for the Project over the 5-year projection period.
 The Project is expected to maintain 1.00x debt service coverage with occupancy as low as 75%.

 The Bonds are to be issued for 34 years, which exceeds the limits imposed by the Debt Guidelines by 4 years.
-If the Bonds were issued on a 30 year basis using the same interest rate assumption (4.80%), debt service coverage would range from 0.83 in 2017 and increase to 1.00 in 2021 falling below the 1.20x coverage required by the Debt Guidelines during the entire projection period.
+If the Bonds were issued on a 30 year basis using level debt service and the same interest rate assumption (4.80%), debt service coverage would range from 0.89 in Fiscal Year 2016-17 and increase to 1.07 in Fiscal Year 2020-21 falling below the 1.20x coverage required by the Debt Guidelines during the first five years.
 Coverage noted for 30-year debt does not reflect potential rental rate increases (above 3.0% noted in the assumptions) or a reduction in operating costs that the Owner could implement to maintain debt service coverage of 1.20 times.
+If debt for the Project were issued as 30 years with level debt service, required rental rates in the lowest cost unit option are estimated at \$12,941 (about 11.5%) higher) than required under the proposed debt structure.
+FIU believes issuing the debt as proposed is justified as it results in an initial lower cost to potential residents of the Project.
+However, according to the Project pro-forma, a 3% annual rate increase is required to cover higher annual debt service payments resulting in an estimated rental rate of \$13,860 in 2023 when the debt service payment becomes level.

-Although the capitalized interest extends beyond when the Project is scheduled to open and increases the amount of debt required for the Project, it mitigates the risk of a payment default should construction delays occur.
+Capitalized interest extends beyond when the Project is scheduled to open and increases the amount of debt required for the Project; however, it mitigates the risk of a payment default should construction delays occur.